Carlock1609/PDXCodeGuild/CliqueCapstone/captain's_log.md

     - Figure out why Navbar js disappear on scroll only works when user logged in
         - Actually only works on profile page?

+    - TRYING to get allauth user an email on signin, and using the ACCOUNT_EMAIL_REQUIRED it gives me an error